han16/GEARS/README.md

 <!-- badges: end -->

-The goal of GEARS is to …
+The goal of GEARS is to reconstruct Gaussian Bayesian network and compare between two networks (identical or differential) with graph ordering unknown.

 ## Installation